TheHaloDeveloper/vortex-docs/content/reference/globals/tween-service.md

 - `2` — The duration of the tween in seconds.
 - `Enum.EasingStyle.Linear` — The easing style used by the tween.
 - `Enum.EasingDirection.Out` — The easing direction.
+- `-1` — How many times the tween repeats, setting the value to -1 will make the tween repeat forever.
+- `false` — If the tween reverses or not.
+- `0` — The delay time for the tween.

 You can find the available easing styles and directions on the [Enum](https://create.playvortex.io/reference/globals/enum/) page.